Chinese herbology: Herbs in use

-Chinese herbology is a pseudoscientific practice with potentially unreliable product quality, safety hazards or misleading health advice.
-There are regulatory bodies, such as China GMP (Good Manufacturing Process) of herbal products.
-There is a lack of high-quality scientific research on herbology practices and product effectiveness for anti-disease activity.
+To reitertate, there is a lack of high-quality scientific research on herbology practices and product effectiveness for anti-disease activity.
 In the herbal sources listed below, there is little or no evidence for efficacy or proof of safety across consumer age groups and disease conditions for which they are intended.

-There are over 300 herbs in common use.
-Some of the most commonly used herbs are Ginseng (人参 (人參, rénshēn)), wolfberry (枸杞子 (gǒuqǐzǐ), dong quai) (Angelica sinensis, 当归 (當歸, dāngguī)), astragalus (黄耆 (黃耆, huángqí)), atractylodes (白术 (白朮, báizhú)), bupleurum (柴胡 (cháihú)), cinnamon (cinnamon twigs (桂枝 (guìzhī)) and cinnamon bark (肉桂 (ròuguì))), coptis (黄连 (黃連, huánglián)), ginger (姜 (薑, jiāng)), hoelen (茯苓 (fúlíng)), licorice (甘草 (gāncǎo)), ephedra sinica (麻黄 (麻黃, máhuáng)), peony (white: 白芍 (báisháo) and reddish: 赤芍 (chìsháo)), rehmannia (地黄 (地黃, dìhuáng)), rhubarb (大黄 (大黃, dàhuáng)), and salvia (丹参 (丹參, dānshēn)).

 50 fundamental herbs

 In Chinese herbology, there are 50 "fundamental" herbs, as given in the reference text, although these herbs are not universally recognized as such in other texts.
 The herbs are: